Clay Mathematics Institute

 The Clay Mathematics Institute (CMI) is a private, non-profit foundation dedicated to increasing and disseminating mathematical knowledge.
-Formerly based in Peterborough, New Hampshire, the corporate address is now in Denver, Colorado.
-CMI's scientific activities are managed from the President's office in Oxford, United Kingdom.
-It gives out various awards and sponsorships to promising mathematicians.
-The institute was founded in 1998 through the sponsorship of Boston businessman Landon T. Clay.
-Harvard mathematician Arthur Jaffe was the first president of CMI.
+It was established in 1998 through an endowment from American businessman Landon T. Clay.
+The institute supports mathematical research and education through funding, programs, and publications.

-While the institute is best known for its Millennium Prize Problems, it carries out a wide range of activities, including conferences, workshops, summer schools, and a postdoctoral program supporting Clay Research Fellows.
+CMI is best known for its Millennium Prize Problems.
+It carries out activities, including conferences, workshops, summer schools, and a postdoctoral program supporting Clay Research Fellows.

 Governance

 The institute is run according to a standard structure comprising a scientific advisory committee that decides on grant-awarding and research proposals, and a board of directors that oversees and approves the committee's decisions.
-As of September 2024, the board is made up of members of the Clay family, whereas the scientific advisory committee is composed of Simon Donaldson, Michael Hopkins, Andrei Okounkov, Gigliola Staffilani, Andrew Wiles, and Martin R. Bridson.
+As of May 2026, the board is made up of members of the Clay family, whereas the scientific advisory committee is composed of Simon Donaldson, Michael Hopkins, Andrei Okounkov, Gigliola Staffilani, Andrew Wiles, and Martin R. Bridson.
 Bridson is the current president of CMI.

 2024 updates

 2024 Clay Research Fellows

-The Clay Mathematics Institute has announced that Ishan Levy and Mehtaab Sawhney have been awarded the 2024 Clay Research Fellowships.
-Both are completing their PhDs at the Massachusetts Institute of Technology and started their five-year fellowships on July 1, 2024.
+The Clay Mathematics Institute announced that Ishan Levy and Mehtaab Sawhney had been awarded the 2024 Clay Research Fellowships.
+Both were completing their PhDs at the Massachusetts Institute of Technology and started their five-year fellowships on July 1, 2024.

 2024 Clay Research Conference and Workshops

 The 2024 Clay Research Conference was held on October 2, 2024, at the Mathematical Institute, University of Oxford.
 The conference was accompanied by workshops from September 30 to October 4, 2024.
-Notable workshops include:
+Notable workshops included: